Essential Skills for Mindfulness-Based Psychotherapy

 About the AuthorsSusan M. Pollak

 , MTS, EdD, is cofounder and senior teacher at the Center for Mindfulness and Compassion at Harvard Medical School/Cambridge Health Alliance, where she has supervised and taught since the mid-1990s.
-She is the president of the Institute for Meditation and Psychotherapy and a psychologist in private practice in Cambridge, Massachusetts.
+She is past president of the Institute for Meditation and Psychotherapy and a psychologist in private practice in Cambridge, Massachusetts.
 A longtime student of meditation and yoga, Dr. Pollak teaches about mindfulness, compassion, and self-compassion in psychotherapy and has been integrating the practices of meditation into psychotherapy since the 1980s.
 She is author of Self-Compassion for Parents

 (for general readers) and coauthor of Sitting Together: Essential Skills for Mindfulness-Based Psychotherapy